NOTICE TO CONTRIBUTORS

 SUBMISSION OF MANUSCRIPTS

-Authors must include at least a member of the Japanese Society of Systematic Zoology.
-However, this does not apply to submit by author(s) who have been requested by the Editorial Committee.
-Authors should submit manuscripts by e-mail to the Editor-in-Chief (species_diversity@jssz.sakura.ne.jp).
+Authors should submit manuscripts by e-mail to the Editorial Committee (species_diversity@jssz.sakura.ne.jp).
 The manuscripts are to be sent as attachment files; down-sized image files for FIGURES and spreadsheet files for TABLES should be unified with the text into a single MS Word document.
 The document size should not exceed 5 MB.
 If you have problems in reducing the file size, ask to the Editor before the file is sent by e-mail.

 In addition, be sure to include the following four statements in your cover letter.
 The details are also to be clearly stated in the Competing interests and/or Ethics in the Declarations section of the manuscript.